 I’ve gone to the most basic, regular, grocery store and easily pulled off eight candies that are all top eight free!
 If you’ve ever wondered what type of candy to get a kid with food allergies, here is an easy-to-find list.
 All candies are free of the most common allergens: gluten, dairy, egg, soy, fish, shellfish, peanut and tree nuts!
-This list is great for class parties, class rewards and especially HALLOWEEN!
+This list is great for class parties, class rewards, and especially HALLOWEEN!

 Why I Made a List of Allergy Friendly Candy